nmc97/metabarcoding_at_cefas_tutorial/scripts/workshop_1/workshop_scripts_01.md

 # Extract and keep a list of sample names, assuming filenames have format: SAMPLENAME_XXX.fastq
 sample.names <- sapply(strsplit(basename(fnFs), "_"), `[`, 1)
 ```

+This last line may need your attention when it comes to your own data.
+If you have samples that have underscores in your sample names, this line will not work properly.
+For example, if your samples have “_” within the name, try to find a different point at which to split the filename up.
+For example:
+`		 SAMPLE_NAME_16S_R1.fastq.gz:
+	sample.names <- sapply(strsplit(basename(fnFs), "_16S"), `[`, 1)`

 ## 4.3 Filter and trim: